GREEN COMMERCIAL BUILDINGS

 Green Star is a tool to support stakeholders in the property and construction sectors to design, construct and operate projects in a more sustainable, efficient and productive way.
 It provides tenants with a trusted mark of independent verification to support decision making.

 Choosing Green Star can help you save money, create a healthy place for people, minimise your environmental footprint and build a better future for us all.

 What does Green Star take into account?

-To rate a building’s overall environmental impact, the tool awards points across nine categories: energy, water, materials, indoor environment quality (IEQ), transport, land use & ecology, management, emissions, and innovation.
+To rate a building or a fitout's overall environmental impact, Green Star tools award points across nine categories: energy, water, materials, indoor environment quality (IEQ), transport, land use & ecology, management, emissions, and innovation.